shabarka/autoimpute-tutorials/index.md

-### Welcome to the tutorials page for the Autoimpute package!
+### Welcome to the Tutorials Page for the Autoimpute package!

-This page contains multiple tutorials that introduce users to Autoimpute and explore the package's features & capabilities.
+This page contains multiple tutorials that introduce users to [Autoimpute](https://github.com/kearnz/autoimpute) and explore the package's features & capabilities.
 To get started, review the following tutorials:

 * [Exploring Missingness Patterns](exploring-missingness.html)
 * [Getting the Most out of the Imputer Classes: Part I](imputer-mechanics-I.html)